Water tank pressure sensor sitting on pavers

 • The occasional insect or debris causing random noise

-The trade-off is cost.
+Trade-off: cost.
 This sensor is more expensive than the ultrasonic options I’ve used.
 But for something I want running unattended long-term, consistency is worth it.

 How the system works